CBS-HPC/.github/profile/UCloud.md

 For both ways the ressources will be provided to a UCloud project and not to a user "My Workspace".
 Each UCloud project will be given a reference number (DeiC-XX-Y NUMBER).

 This number should be used to [acknowledge the use of national HPC](https://www.deic.dk/en/Supercomputing/Instructions-and-Guides/Remember-to-acknowledge-the-use-of-national-hpc) in publications.

+## Collaboration on UCloud

+Still in the making